JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Summary

 \end{itemize}

-The JWST/MIRI images (F560W, F770W, F1280W and F1800W filters) for the three DSFGs and the LBG analysed in this work provide new insights into the mature stellar distribution of these objects at $z$\,\simi4.
-As we present along this paper, these galaxies present large SFRs and stellar masses while showing wide range of structures in the near-IR, different from the rest-frame UV for the DSFGs.
-Further observations of their optical counterparts are still needed to fill the gap between the UV and near-IR emission, which would help understand the intrinsic structure and physical processes occurring in these objects.
+In this work, we have shown how the JWST/MIRI images, tracing the rest-frame near-IR, have unveiled the true morphology of the stellar component for the three DSFGs and the LBG present in the overdensity at $z$\,=\,4.05.
+These MIRI images have revealed that their extended and (in two out of the three DSFGs) disc-like morphologies stand in contrast to the diffuse and offset rest-frame UV emission that had misled our understanding of their stellar distribution.
+However, the origin of the differences in their morphologies in the near-IR is still uncertain.
+Further observations of their optical counterparts are therefore needed to fill the gap between the UV and near-IR emission and help improve our understanding of their intrinsic structure and the physical processes occurring in these objects.